SuiMachine/LiveSplit.RedFaction/README.md

 Requirements
 -------
 * LiveSplit 1.6+
-* Red Faction with Pure Faction 3.0d patch installed.
+* Red Faction 1.20 (can be DashFaction) or Pure Faction 3.0d

 Install
 -------